 Otto Candies.
 You see, in the old days all the oil company had a certain company that would furnish them the boat.
 You know, anytime the company needed a boat, they were calling Otto.
 I was working with Otto.
 And the company was paying him so much a month or so much a day to take care of all their boats.
 In other words, when they need a boat they didn't have to holler here, holler over there.
 He was the one that was taking care of all the boats for Humble Oil Company.
 And then he was getting a payroll, he was getting a percentage on the boat and that's why he was doing our payroll.
 You follow me what I mean?
 Humble was paying him and he was paying us.
 But us, what we was doing, every 15 days we would usually send him our log.
 You know, when the boat go to work they usually keep a log.
 They went to this rig, to this rig, to this rig, today, you know.
-So at the end of the 15 days we used to send him that log.
-And let's say, with Calin Mary we worked seven days or 15 days, from Grand Isle at so much a day.
+So at the end of the 15 days, from Grand Isle at so much a day.
 So then, I was sending the names of the people that was working on the boat.
 So, he was paying those people, and what was left, I was getting my check.
 So, that's why we were getting paid, too.
 Otto was billing Humble for that.
 In other words, he was like a broker.